 - Distributions from testamentary trusts

-This type of income is taxed at normal adult tax rates.
-So if your teenager gets a job at the local café, their pay is treated just like any other taxpayer’s – meaning they benefit from the standard tax-free threshold and lower marginal tax rates.
+This income is taxed at standard adult rates.
+So, if your teenager works at a local café, their pay is treated like any other taxpayer’s — they get the same tax-free threshold and lower marginal rates.

 -